Categories: Human nature

 parameters - to continue.
 With $10k on the line, I'd burn them into my arm!

-Certainly every competitor watched enough episodes and knew the importance.
+Certainly every competitor knew the importance of those pesky parameters.

-Still, the number of competitors who didn't meet parameters is shocking.
+Still, the number who didn't meet them is shocking.

 All four have failed sometimes; someone still won but what a hollow victory.